base/base/docs/specs/glossary.md

 In order to perform consolidation, the node verifies that the [payload attributes][payload-attr] derived from the L1 chain match the oldest unsafe L2 block exactly.

-See the [Engine Queue section][engine-queue] of the L2 chain derivatiaon spec for more information.
+See the [Engine Queue section][engine-queue] of the L2 chain derivation spec for more information.

 [engine-queue]: ./protocol/derivation.md#engine-queue